Concordium/concordium.github.io/source/shared/net/resources/glossary.rst

 Passive delegation
 ==================

-A form of delegation where delegators can allocate stake to distribute among all pools.
+A form of delegation where a delegator's stake is effectively distributed among all baker pools.
 It is not associated with a specific baker.
-You earn lower rewards when delegating to to passive delegation than if you delegated to a specific baker pool.
-But passive delegation is not affected by poor performance of a single baker.
+Delegators earn lower rewards when delegating to passive delegation than when delegating to a specific baker pool.
+However, passive delegation is not affected by poor performance of a single baker.

 .. _glossary-shielded-amount: